 Elements of the tort of negligence

 Following the statement of Lord Atkin it is possible to break the tort into 3 points that need to be established.
-They are as follows:
+They are as follows, that the Defendant:

-- The defendant breached the duty owed to the claimant
+- Breached the duty owed to the Claimant

-- The defendant’s breach of duty caused the claimant to suffer recoverable loss
+- The breach of duty caused the Claimant to suffer recoverable loss

 The Duty of Care